s3ql/s3ql/rst/installation.rst

   https://launchpad.net/~ubuntu-rogerbinns/+archive/apsw (these
   packages are statically linked).

-* The `PyLibLZMA Python module
-  <http://pypi.python.org/pypi/pyliblzma>`_.
-To check if this module
-  is installed, execute `python -c 'import lzma; print lzma.__version__'`.
-This should print a version number.
-You need at least version 0.5.3.

 * The `Python LLFUSE module
   <http://code.google.com/p/python-llfuse/>`_.
 To check if this module
   is installed, execute `python -c 'import llfuse; print